ChrisJefferson/jekyll-clean/_posts/2015-11-18-building_git_gap.markdown

 *WARNING*: While the development version of GAP is usually in a good state (I use it for most of my day-to-day work), it is occasionally broken and some packages may not work.
 Use at your own risk!

 Over time this page will probably get out of date, or not work on some machines.
 If these instructions don't work, please give me a buzz at [chris@bubblescope.net](mailto:chris@bubblescope.net).
 I'm going to assume you are happy with working in a unix terminal and moving around directories.
-If

 Requirements
 ============